WebPlatformForEmbedded/ThunderJS/readme.md

 Besides calling the available WPE Thunder API methods and returning the result, ThunderJS can also implement extra helper methods.

-For example, the WPE Thunder API for the `device` plugin consists of only 3 methods (`systeminfo`, `addresses` and `socketinfo`).
+For example, the WPE Thunder API for the `DeviceInfo` plugin currently consists of only 3 methods (`systeminfo`, `addresses` and `socketinfo`).

-On top of that the ThunderJS library implements 2 convenience methods to retrieve the `version` and `freeRam` directly (which ultimately are retrieved from the API by calling the `systeminfo` method).
+On top of that the ThunderJS library implements 2 _convenience methods_ to retrieve the `version` and `freeRam` directly (which ultimately are retrieved from the API by calling the `systeminfo` method).

 ```js
 thunderJS.device